department-of-veterans-affairs/va.gov-team/products/va-mobile-app/product/significant decisions.md

 ## What was the deciding factor for your decision?
 There were multiple factors that led to this decision:
 - The SSOe OAuth flow (and VA Access pages) define these rules.
 The mobile team does not have strict control over that process or the ability to make major changes to the process.
 SSOe does not allow LOA1 users to exit the sign in flow.
 - DSLogon no longer supports LOA1 accounts.
 They only have the deprecated LOA2 and are moving all their accounts to LOA3.
-This makes decision-making easier.
+This helps us.
 - The request from the mobile app for log in on ID.me is for LOA3, and if a user is not LOA3 then ID.me forces a user to initiate and complete verification for LOA3 before logging them into the application.
 This helps us as well.

 Since the app is meant for users to get personalized task done quickly, not to browse documents or submit forms, there is currently no reason to design for LOA1 users.